Profile image

 • Acting for an advertising worker in her Employment Tribunal claims against a multinational advertising agency for suspending her after she made allegations of greenwashing about them.

-• Delivering training and webinars on climate-related issues, including on climate whistleblowing.
+• Delivering training and webinars on climate-related issues, including on climate whistleblowing and climate migration.